RhizomeDB/spec/README.md

 >
 > — [Ralph Waldo Emerson], [Circles]

 PomoDB does not make direct use of wall clocks, and instead MUST use [causal consistency] based on [hashes][BFT-CRDT] as its first-class ordering mechanism.
-Facts MUST include any direct "happens after" or "caused by" relationships, which nartually forms a (partition tolerant) partial order on all facts.
+Facts MUST include any direct "happens after" or "caused by" relationships, which naturally forms a (partition tolerant) partial order on all facts.

 ## 2.3 Content Addressing